madmanhulk/cine-viewer/docs/DOCKER_DEPLOYMENT.md

    - Use your GitHub username and PAT token

 2. **Deploy Stack:**
-   - Upload both docker-compose.yml and docker-compose.prod.yml
+   - Upload docker-compose.yml to Portainer
    - Configure environment variables in Portainer UI
    - Deploy using the stack deployment feature